 Learning from parents who are confident about raising digital kids

-Professor Sonia Livingstone, who will be speaking at the Digital Families 2019 conference, discusses the evolution of parental approaches to technology and the Parenting for a Digital Future Project.
+Professor Sonia Livingstone, who spoke at the Digital Families 2019 conference, discusses the evolution of parental approaches to technology and the Parenting for a Digital Future Project.

 Parents are full of questions about the digital future: What’s good or bad technology?
 What helps or hinders their child and when?
 These are not easy questions to answer, and our society is struggling with them.